 [root@webserver]# chown -R www-data:www-data /var/www/nextcloud

 You must now configure Apache to use Nextcloud.
 Create a file in the directory /etc/apache2/sites-available called 'nextcloud.conf'.
-Add the following contents to this file:

 Alias /nextcloud "/var/www/nextcloud/" <Directory /var/www/nextcloud/> Options +FollowSymlinks AllowOverride All <IfModule mod_dav.c> Dav off </IfModule> SetEnv HOME /var/www/nextcloud SetEnv HTTP_HOME /var/www/nextcloud </Directory>

 Next, symlink /etc/apache2/sites-enabled/nextcloud.conf to /etc/apache2/sites-available/nextcloud.conf by running the following:

 Nextcloud also needs certain apache modules to run properly.
 Enable them by running:

 You should also use SSL with Nextcloud to protect login information and data.
 Apache installed on Ubuntu comes with a self-signed cert.
 To enable SSL using that certificate, run:

 [root@webserver]# a2enmod ssl [root@webserver]# a2ensite default-ssl [root@webserver]# service apache2 restart

 Now that everything is configured on the server, open a browser and visit https://IP/nextcloud where IP is the IP address of your application instance.

 Enter an admin username and password for this installation.